Tyne and Wear Metro: Maintenance and Renewals Skills Centre

 In July 2018, Nexus announced the beginning of work to construct the new Maintenance and Renewals Skills Centre, at Mile End Road in South Shields.
 Construction began in August 2018 and was opened in November 2020.
 The £8.4 million project saw the construction of a three-storey training centre, with classrooms, a mock control room, driver training simulator, covered tracks and inspection pits, and a mock Metro station, as well as a 70 m stretch of dual track, to be used to carry out infrastructure training, including track, points, signalling and overhead line.
 The site is also used to stable and maintain a small number of vehicles.

 Metro Flow

-In March 2020, the government announced a £103 million scheme, known as Metro Flow, during the 2020 Budget.
-The project aims to increase frequency from 5 to 6 trains per hour, reduce journey times and improve service reliability.
+During March 2020, the government announced a £103 million scheme, known as Metro Flow, during the 2020 Budget.
+The project aims to increase frequency from five to six trains per hour, reduce journey times and improve service reliability.
 From September 2022, the project will see three sections of single line between Pelaw and Bede converted to dual use, with an existing freight-only line electrified, and re-designed to operate using a similar system to the shared line between Pelaw and Sunderland.
 As part of the project, four additional Stadler units have been funded, bringing the total number of units on order from 42 to 46.

-Service and frequency
+Network

+The network of the Tyne and Wear Metro is a mixture of different transport modes, having elements of light rail, heavy underground metro, and longer-distance, suburban railway systems.
+While the owner Nexus terms it as light rapid transit, the national government classifies it as a light rail system, while practically it can be termed a regional metro for having longer than usual distances compared to similar transport networks.

+Services

-The Tyne and Wear Metro network consists of two lines:
+The Tyne and Wear Metro network consists of two lines.
+As of December 2024, the typical off-peak service pattern is: